 Below is a mango butter recipe I use for skincare but it can also be used on hair for braid outs and twists.

 Mango Butter Smoothie Recipe for Hair & Skin

-- Pour the scooped butter into an empty bowl, then add the grapeseed oil and sweet almond oil.
+- Once soft, remove the bowl from the hot water bath and add the grapeseed oil and sweet almond oil.

-- Add the argan oil, vitamin E oil and essential oils if using then whip again until it’s a smooth and creamy consistency.
+- Add the argan oil, vitamin E oil, and essential oils if using then whisk again until it’s a smooth and creamy consistency.

-- Scoop into the 4 oz jar.
+- Scoop into the jar.
 You should have just enough to fill the jar.

-- Set in the fridge to harden for about 15 minutes.
+- Place in the fridge to harden for about 15 minutes.
 Your mango butter smoothie is ready.